 With a GI of 45 this meal is high protein, low GI and provides 264 kcal per portion.

 Brush a large non-stick frying pan with sunflower oil, using the tip of a pastry brush.
 Place the pan over a medium heat and add the bacon.
-Cook for two minutes until lightly browned, then turn and fry on the other side for another three minutes.
+Cook for 2 minutes until lightly browned, then turn and fry on the other side for another 3 minutes.